YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NOSPACEEXT, Not enough disk space for file xxxx to extend. aaaa blocks needed. bbbb blocks available.

 Run Time Error: This indicates that there is not adequate space to do a needed journal file extension of the currently specified extension size of aaaa.
-If the Instance Freeze mechanism is active, YottaDB/GT.M modifies the NOSPACEEXT message from error (-E-) to warning (-W-) to indicate it is performing the extension even though the available space is less than the specified extension amount.
-In OpenVMS, this causes journaling to be turned off for the region.
+If the Instance Freeze mechanism is active, YottaDB modifies the NOSPACEEXT message from error (-E-) to warning (-W-) to indicate it is performing the extension even though the available space is less than the specified extension amount.

 Action: Locate appropriate disk space and adjust the journal file path.
 To reestablish durability, perform a MUPIP BACKUP that turns journaling on again.